slgrobotics/outdoors_loc_nav/README.md

 You need to launch *your robot* and *navigation stack* separately.

-**Note:** Your robot may already launch a *local EKF node* to fuse IMU and wheel odometry and publish the */odometry/local* topic.
+**Note:** Your robot should launch a *local EKF node* to fuse IMU and wheel odometry and publish the */odometry/local* topic.
 It would also publish a *odom → base_link* transform, which is important for the rest of the system.
 That’s the typical setup for indoor navigation.
-This package neither uses nor depends on that EKF, though your robot might rely on it indoors.
+This package neither uses nor depends on that EKF, though your robot relies on it indoors.
-The *do_odom_tf* argument allows this package to publish the *odom → base_link* transform directly, removing the need for the local EKF node.
-When operating *only outdoors* — with a reliable GPS signal — publishing this TF is sufficient on its own.

 ### How to use